Dancing plague of 1518: Events

-Events similar to this are said to have occurred throughout the medieval age including 11th century in Kölbigk, Saxony, where it was believed to be the result of demonic possession or divine judgment.
+Events similar to this are said to have occurred throughout the medieval age including 11th century in Cölbigk, Saxony, where it was believed to be the result of divine judgment.
 In 15th century Apulia, Italy, a woman was bitten by a tarantula, the venom making her dance convulsively.
 The only way to cure the bite was to "shimmy" and to have the right sort of music available, which was an accepted remedy by scholars like Athanasius Kircher.

 Contemporaneous explanations included demonic possession and overheated blood.